Melonba

 Melonba shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is high, with 32.5% of residents currently enrolled in formal education.
+Educational participation is significantly high, with 32.5% of residents currently enrolled in formal education.
 This includes 14.1% in primary education, 5.9% in secondary education, and 4.8% pursuing tertiary education.

 Frequently Asked Questions - Education